Under the Mat: Controversy

 Hart has been accused of using Under the Mat as a way to express the "dirty secrets" of the Hart family and friends.
 Hart elaborates on negative details related to several people including Dynamite Kid, Bret Hart, Martha Hart, Andrea Hart and Davey Boy Smith.
-People like Dynamite Kid, Ben Bassarab, Davey Boy Smith and Bret are in the book accused of several occasions of criminal activity.
+People like Dynamite Kid, Ben Bassarab, Davey Boy Smith and Jim Neidhart are in the book accused of several occasions of criminal activity.
 Hart has especially been accused of trying to discredit her brother Bret Hart and attempting to portray him as an obsessive egomaniac.

 Toronto Star book reviewer Michael Holmes stated that the book was "terribly underwritten, ridiculously simplistic and pointlessly episodic, repetitive and error-riddled."
 He also said that the book was "one of the most manipulative, megamaniacal, deliberately unselfconscious books I have ever read.
 Reading it makes you feel dirty."

 Initially, when asked about whether she had noticed any backlash from family or others, such as Jim Neidhart, Diana stated that she did not care what Neidhart thought about the book.
 She also stated that the book was not intended to be vindictive and that she is very proud to be a Hart.

 Her brother Bret is a vocal critic of the book and has said that it is a very disturbing read and called it pornographic.
 He goes on to say that there are enough true Hart stories that Diana did not need to resort to fiction.
 Bret and others have also questioned the legitimacy of the foreword which Diana claims to be written by their father, Stu.
 McLellan has stated that Bret was very upset by the book and that he confronted her about it in public at a gym which they both went to at the time.